haskellfoundation/tech-proposals/TEMPLATE.md

 This section should describe the individual deliverables this project will bring as a result of the changes described above.
-These deliverables should support the end goals of the project and define what HF is actually delivering to the community.
+These deliverables should support the end goals of the project and define what this project is actually delivering to the community.

 ## Outcomes